 The oral presentation should present the background of the condition.
 It should contain sufficient information to help your peers understand the condition and common nutrition issues to set the foundation for the case study.
+Use medical short forms/abbreviations in your case.

-- How the presentation (and the subsequent debrief) are divided amongst team members is up to you, however all should take part in the planning of both and the delivery of one or both. - If you use PowerPoint: - o "Share screen" from one team member's computer so that the presentation is visible to all. - Use font size 24 or larger.
+- How the presentation (and the subsequent debrief) are divided amongst team members is up to you; however, all should take part in the planning of both and the delivery of one or both. - If you use PowerPoint: - o "Share screen" from one team member's computer so that the presentation is visible to all. - Use font size 24 or larger.
 If you need to use a smaller font to fit everything on a slide, you have too much information.
 Cut back. - o Include references on slides as you go, rather than on a slide at the end. - Either begin or conclude the presentation with the case study (a description of the patient). - Email me your case study right before class starts.
 I will post to CourseLink for all to access and download.